pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

   Leverage [Playwright fixtures](https://playwright.dev/docs/test-fixtures) for shared code.
 - Rely on Playwright's auto-waiting feature for actions like clicking or typing.

 Focus on testing high-level user behavior and integration points, avoiding duplication of unit test coverage.
+Each test should represent one full feature flow, which may include multiple steps and assertions (avoid splitting a single feature flow across multiple tests).

 ## Debugging Tests